everybodydanz/ece5950/README.md

 	Daniel McKee

-Follow the guide git.sh to setup/use git on a linux machine (or VM)
+Follow the guide git.sh to setup/use git on a linux machine (or VM) You will need to create a token instead of using your github p/w: https://eddrichjanzzen.github.io/blog/2021/08/29/support-for-password-authentication-removed.html

 Run "bash setup.sh" to download everything needed to run the database, api, and ui